mmichelis/WarpVBD/README.md

 ## Demos

 We present several examples that show the usecases of the simulator.
+The first time the VBD solver is compiled, it can take about 20s.
+Please be patient when running the code.

 ### Cantilever